exercism/python/README.md

 ### Conventions

 - We use minimalistic stub files for all exercises ([#272](https://github.com/exercism/python/issues/272)).
-- We use `unittest` (Python Standard Library) and no 3rd-party-framework.
+- We use `unittest` (Python Standard Library) and no Third-party-framework.
 - We use the parameter order `self.assertEqual(actual, expected)` ([#440](https://github.com/exercism/python/issues/440)).
 - We use context managers (`with self.assertRaises(\<exception type\>):`) for testing for exceptions ([#477](https://github.com/exercism/python/issues/477)).
 - We use an established utility method to confirm that expected exceptions contain a non-empty message.
 This method must be included for any test class with an exception-based test case ([#1080](https://github.com/exercism/python/issues/1080#issuecomment-442068539)).